 Go to admissions.pnca.edu/apply and create an account.

-Select BFA/Undergraduate Program - Fall 2021 under "Available Programs."
+Select BFA/Undergraduate Program - Spring 2022 or Fall 2022 under "Available Programs."

 Fill out application, upload portfolio items, and submit transcript(s).

 Upon acceptance to PNCA, early applicants are eligible for a $1,000 scholarship each year renewable for up to five years.

 Fall applicants must apply by December 15 each year,

 Spring applicants must apply by November 15 each year.